adambsokol/purple_haze/docs/component_specification.md

 - determining which data variables are to be used for analysis (this depends on whether the sensor is indoors or outdoors)
 - calculating Air Quality Index (AQI)
 - combining data from all of the sensors located within a single census tract
-- calculating air quality statistics for each census tract, including correlations with socioeconomiic indicators
+- calculating air quality statistics for each census tract, including mean AQI and mean AQI without the 2020 wildfire smoke event

 **Inputs**: geopandas dataframe containing socioeconomic data and data stream file paths for each census tract